 It was several Aprils ago when my ex husband moved out of our home.
-Gone were his belongings and some furniture, and him.
-But what remained were our family pictures on the wall, in frame on tables.
+Gone were his belongings and some furniture, and him, but what remained were family and my ex’s pics on the wall, in frame on tables.

 My intention was to discretely replace those photos when my kids were off at summer camp, as if they wouldn’t notice when they came home.
 When the buses pulled out and my kids were off for their summer adventure, I went home intending to take those pictures down.
 But I didn’t.